Reading Time: 7 minutes

 Fruška Gora has the vineyard space to support several large wineries.
 Molovin, Kovačević, Ilić-Nijemčević, and Erdevik wineries all have the vineyard holdings and capacity that make them much larger than the aforementioned garage wineries.

 The largest independent winery in Serbia, Kovačević, calls Fruška Gora its home.
 They produce close to one million bottles of wine every year and their Chardonnay is one of Serbia’s best selling wines.

 Even at that scale, they produce some interesting stuff.
-Kovačević is experimenting with macerated amber wines produced both in wood and in Georgian qvevri (buried amphora).
-We got a chance to taste two macerated wines, one made from Grašac and one from Riesling – they were both very impressive.
+Kovačević is experimenting with orange wines / amber wines produced both in wood and in Georgian qvevri (buried amphora).
+We had a chance to taste two macerated wines, one made from Grašac and one from Riesling – they were both very impressive.
 After the tasting, we went upstairs to eat at the superb restaurant and taste some archive and reserve wines, including a very impressive aged Riesling.

 It seems odd that a Gamay-based red can go well with a mountain goat dish, but it does!
 It helps that the wine probably has some Cabernet Sauvignon in the blend and the meat is surprisingly not too gamey.
 The wine is red fruit flavor dominated with good texture, paired with lean goat meat cooked in kaymak (a cross between clotted cream and cream cheese), it’s a beautiful combination for a cold afternoon.

 Less than one week after tasting the wine, we were off on a press trip to Ilić-Nijemčević.
 It is an old cooperative winery that was purchased by two families.
 They own their own vineyards and are already producing solid wine.
 Their whites and two rosé wines stand out in addition to their Gamay based wine.